The mission of the Orono Public Library brings people, ideas and knowledge together to inspire lifelong learning and strengthen community.

 911 should be called immediately in the event of any serious problem.

 No medication, including aspirin, should ever be dispensed to the public.
-However, first aid kits provide bandages to stop bleeding while help is summoned and band-aids may be provided to anyone who requests one.
+However, first aid kits and band-aids may be provided to anyone who requests one.

 If a bomb threat is received by telephone, staff will listen carefully and question the caller for as much information as possible.
 If another staff member can be alerted, he or she will call 911 to report it.
 Immediately after the caller hangs up, staff will call police and clear the building.
 Staff will follow any instructions given by police or fire personnel.
 Police or fire will handle the actual bomb search.